26 Nov The Ultimate Guide: What is Computer Forensics?

-During the evaluation stage, the examiner receives instructions and seeks clarification if any of these are unclear or ambiguous, carries out risk analysis and allocates roles and resources.
-For law enforcement, risk analysis might include assessing the likelihood of physical threat on entering a suspect’s property and how best to deal with it.
+During the evaluation stage, the examiner receives instructions and should seek clarification if any of these are unclear or ambiguous.
+They will then carry out the risk analysis and allocate roles and resources.
+For law enforcement, risk analysis may include assessing the likelihood of physical threat on entering a suspect’s property and how best to deal with it.

-Commercial organisations also need to consider health and safety issues, conflict of interest issues and possible risks – financial and to their reputation – when they accept a particular project.
+Commercial organisations also need to consider health and safety issues, conflict of interest issues, and other possible risks (such as to their finances or their reputation) when they accept a particular project.

 If data acquisition (often called ‘imaging’) is carried out on-site rather than at the computer forensic examiner’s office, this stage includes identifying and securing devices which may store evidence, and documenting the scene.

-The examiner would also hold interviews or meetings with personnel who might have information relevant to the examination – such as the computer’s end-users, the manager and the person responsible for computer services, i.e. an IT administrator.
+The examiner would also hold interviews or meetings with personnel who might have information relevant to the examination – such as the computer’s end-users, the manager and the person responsible for computer services (e.g. an IT administrator).

-The collection stage can also involve the labelling and bagging of items from the site which may be used in the investigation – these are sealed in numbered tamper-evident bags.
-The material then needs to be securely and safely transported to the examiner’s office or laboratory.
+The collection stage can also involve the labelling and bagging of items from the site which may be used in the investigation.
+These are sealed in numbered tamper-evident bags.
+The material must then be securely and safely transported to the examiner’s office or laboratory.

 Analysis includes the discovery and extraction of information gathered in the collection stage.
 The type of analysis depends on the needs of each case.
 It can range from extracting a single email to piecing together the complexities of a fraud or terrorism case.

-During analysis the examiner usually feeds back to their line manager or client.
+During an analysis, the examiner usually delivers their findings to their line manager or client.
 These exchanges may result in the analysis taking a different path or narrowing to specific areas.
 Forensic analysis must be accurate, thorough, impartial, recorded, repeatable and completed within the available timescales and allocated resources.